Kotkhai: Places to visit in Kotkhai

 The newly made cricket stadium is near the River Giri Ganga which flows by its side.

 Traditional games

-Thotha is the traditional game of Kotkhai, which the region has been hosting for a number of years.
-It is a game of Bow and Arrow, which is played between two 'Khoonds'.
+Thoda is the traditional game of Kotkhai, which the region has been hosting for a number of years.
+It is a game of Bow and Arrow, which is played between two 'Khoonds' who belongs to the rajput warrior community.

 Geography

 Kotkhai is located at 31.12°N 75.53°E. It has an average elevation of 1,881 metres (6,171 feet).
 It is one of the largest apple growing valley in Himachal Pradesh and also a significant contributor to the per capita income of the state.